SoftInstigate/restheart-website/docs/clustering.md

 The Enterprise license is actually cluster based: it allows by default to create a single production cluster with up to two nodes.
 For OEM licenses, as they are volume-based, we need to have a chat with potential customers about their estimated volumes, so that we can package the best possibile option.

 Besides, customers will receive dedicated support and documentation for clustering and load balancing RESTHeart with MongoDB in higly demanding environments.
-For example, we illustrate how to setup our __RESTHeart Platform Security__ component (which comes with any commercial license) as a super-ligthweight load balancer, __without the need to use any external product__.
+For example, we illustrate how to setup our __RESTHeart Platform Security__ component (which comes with any commercial license) as a super-lightweight load balancer, __without the need to use any external product__.

 In summary, the top level steps for a highly available RESTHeart + MongoDB configuration are: